 Path and Inspiration

-Libby Daniels works as a full time potter from her home studio in Haslemere, Surrey.
-A graduate of the BA Ceramic Design course at Staffordshire university, then a long career as an Art teacher she set up her studio in 2018 to begin her journey as a ceramicist.
-Libby creates pots which are influenced by the Sussex coast, found pebbles and patterns in nature.
-Her own clay stamps are used as well as freely painted abstract patterns on the vessels.Process and Practice
+Libby Daniels works from her home studio in Haslemere.
+A graduate of the BA Ceramic Design course at Staffordshire University and member of the Society of Designer Craftsmen, after a long career as an Art teacher she set up her studio in 2018 to work as a full time ceramicist.
+Libby creates pots which are influenced by the Sussex coast, pebbles and patterns in nature.
+Her own clay stamps are used as well as freely painted abstract patterns on the vessels and a coastal palette of glazes.Process and Practice

-Sea-worn flint pebbles collected from the beach, with their surprising colours and abstract patterns give rise to freely formed pots.
-Using a variety of techniques, pieces are thrown and altered then rims shaped.
-Others are stamp impressed and slab formed.
+Sea-worn flint pebbles collected from the beach, with their surprising colours and abstract patterns inspire freely formed stoneware pots.
+Pieces are thrown and altered then rims shaped.
+Others are stamp impressed or textured crank shards are added.
 The distinctive, precise coloured line of the rims are an exact margin from the exterior to interior of the vessel.
-The layers of hand painted, thin underglaze in blue, grey, green and orange echo the abstract markings and patterns.
+The layers of hand painted, thin underglaze in blue, grey, green and orange echo the abstract markings and patterns on the flint.